xxshady/relib/README.md

 ### Dead locks

-If your program deadlocks unloading won't work and you will have to kill the whole process.
+If your program (module) deadlocks unloading won't work and you will have to kill the whole process.

 ### Moving non-`Copy` types between host and module